-Discussion in 'PsychoSocial ME/CFS Research' started by Sly Saint, Mar 15, 2020.
+Discussion in 'Psychosomatic research - ME/CFS and Long Covid' started by Sly Saint, Mar 15, 2020.

 I'll admit that my eyes glazed over after a while, as it was too word-y for me.

 If I understand correctly what I did read, in essence we shouldn't be so nasty to medical professionals because they are doing their best in an area where there isn't a lot of certainty.
 Which is fine, but medical professionals claim a lot of certainty where there isn't any, and act on that basis, and that is often to our detriment.
 It came across to me as a very long cry, "won't someone think of the poor medical professionals in all of this?!"

 The takeaway I got from the limited bit that sank in - there's a double whammy to the injustice-